lunar-abyss/LIOD/README.md

 Current version: 0.1 Beta. <br>
 More at: <a href="https://lunaryss.gamejolt.io/LIOD/index.html">LIOD</a> site.

-20.04.2025: The project archived (and ofcoarse not supported anymore)
+20.04.2025: The project archived (and of course not supported anymore)